 The weather here has been far better than I could have hoped for and so I walk over a mountain pass (well the Port Hills) to the harbour town of Lyteltton today.
 It is an accident, I was just out for a stroll, but the views are glorious, almost better than the Highlands, though it is a shame about the coal tip round the corner.
 It's hot enough to doze on the beach at times, especially when I can find a little nook in the sand dunes.
 Then, off to eat scallops at the trendy café down the road from my hotel.

-A bus, mainly filled with Japanese tourists and commanded by Tom, the singing driver. he calls himself a steerologist.
+South Island is jokingly referred to as The Mainland by the Kiwis.
+It's a third bigger than North Island, but far more sparsely populated.
+A bus, mainly filled with Japanese tourists and commanded by Tom, the singing driver.
+He calls himself a steerologist.
 An American couple, delighted to find someone who speaks English, talk at me incessantly, even though my eyes glaze over.
 We cross the Canterbury Plains, with their 45 million sheep.
 As well as sheep, the farms boast a range of exotica: deer, elk, alpaca and ostriches.
 It seems odd to suddenly be launched into spring after the autumn of Japan.
 Lambs gambolling in the fields, bluebells, the odd surviving daffodil and lots of fluffy ducklings.

 Snow-capped mountains, azure glacial water.
 Lakes Tekapo and Pukaki.
 Mount Cook, at 12,000 feet, fulfils its duty and is suitably magnificent.